JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 - : int = 9
 ```

-Lastly, the function could itself raise an exception in OCaml:
+To complete the picture there is a third way to handle divide by zero, raise an exception:

 ```ocaml
 let div_exn m n = if n = 0 then failwith "divide by zero is bad!" else m / n;;
 div_exn 3 4;;
 ```

-* This has the property of not needing a match on the result.
+* This has the positive property of not needing a match on the result.
-* Note that the built-in `/` also raises an exception.
+* (Note that the built-in `/` also raises an exception.)
-* Exceptions are side effects though, and we want to minimize their usage to avoid error-at-a-distance.
+* But, exceptions are side effects though and we want to minimize their usage to avoid error-at-a-distance.
 * The above examples show how exceptional conditions can either be handled via exceptions or in the return value;
    - A key dimension of this course is this side effect vs direct passing trade-off
    - Many bugs, security leaks, etc are due to ignorance of side effects; the `Error/Ok` approach keeps them "in your face" by being in the return type